 “No one is making you do one or the other, you can choose, but you can’t avoid it,” he says.
 “Make your choice and go in with eyes wide open and realise you’re going to have risks that you’re not used to having.”
 Regardless of the access point, Prince says the most important thing is to learn through direct engagement.

 “If you make a good investment in China today and it’s only a good investment that’s not good enough.
 It needs to be an investment that’s also an education process about how that system works and equip yourself for the future for when it really matters.”

 “This is intended for our clients to have that type of learning experience,” he said.
-“It’s a perfectly good investment return stream reasonably uncorrelated, but mostly it’s a great window into China to get your feet wet in a way that is somewhat arms’ length – it has more derivatives and asset class positions – where they can get to know policy and how policy shifts are effecting risk premiums and start to build that understanding.”
+“It’s designed to be a perfectly good investment return stream lowly correlated, but mostly it’s a great window into China to get your feet wet in a way that is somewhat arms’ length – it has more derivatives and asset class positions – where they can get to know policy and how policy shifts are effecting risk premiums and start to build that understanding.”

 MP3 – fiscal and monetary levers